-- In a bowl over simmering water or in the top of a double boiler or in the microwave (I used the microwave), melt the chocolate and butter together.
+- In a bowl over simmering water or in the top of a double boiler or in the microwave, melt the chocolate and butter together.
 Set aside.

 - Beat the egg yolks in a large bowl with an electric mixer until lemon-colored, about 5 minutes.
-Gradually beat in 10 tablespoons of the sugar.
+Gradually beat in 2/3 cup of the sugar.
 Add the chocolate mixture, stirring to mix well.
 Add the ground almonds and stir to incorporate.
-Add the 2 tablespoons of Grand Marnier, if using, and stir to combine.
+Add the salt, and the 2 tablespoons of Grand Marnier, if using, and stir to combine.

 - In a clean bowl, beat the egg whites with the remaining 1/4 cup sugar until they form firm peaks.
 In two additions, fold the egg whites into the chocolate mixture.

-- Let cool in the pan on a wire rack for 15 minutes before removing the sides of the springform pan, then cool completely.
+- Let the cake cool in the pan on a wire rack for 15 minutes before removing the sides of the springform pan, then let cool completely.

-- When the cake has cooled, turn it upside down onto a serving plate — we never flip this torte over.
-The top crackly layer is so pretty.
-But if you do decide to flip, peel off and discard the parchment paper.
+- When the cake has cooled, transfer it to a serving platter.
 Just before serving, sift confectioners’ sugar over the top.